Hodge v Canada (Minister of Human Resources Development)

-Hodge v Canada (Minister of Human Resources Development), [2004] 3 S.C.R.
-357 was a decision by the Supreme Court of Canada regarding section 15 of the Canadian Charter of Rights and Freedoms.
+Hodge v Canada (Minister of Human Resources Development) [2004] 3 S.C.R.
+357, 2004 SCC 65 was a decision by the Supreme Court of Canada regarding section 15 of the Canadian Charter of Rights and Freedoms.
 The Court found that in considering equality rights, comparator groups are needed to demonstrate that one has suffered differential treatment.
 Courts may reject the rights claimant's view as to what an appropriate comparator group would be.